j-nordell/FSJS-Project7/grading-requirements.md

 ### Meets Expectations

-- [ ] The following routes do render the appropriate pages:
+- [ x The following routes do render the appropriate pages:
-  - [ ]  / - Home page
+  - [x]  / - Home page
-  - [ ] /about - About page
+  - [x] /about - About page
-  - [ ] /project or /projects route that includes a project id parameter *App uses a static route to serve the static files in the public folder
+  - [x] /project or /projects route that includes a project id parameter *App uses a static route to serve the static files in the public folder

 ---